DNN Modularization via Activation-Driven Training: Introduction

-\looseness-1 We evaluate \approach by employing three representative DNN models (i.e., VGG16~\cite{vggmodel}, ResNet18~\cite{resnetmodel} and MobileNet~\cite{mobilenetmodel}) and three widely-used datasets (i.e., SVHN~\cite{svhndataset}, CIFAR-10~\cite{cifar10dataset} and CIFAR-100~\cite{cifar10dataset}).
-Our results demonstrate that \approach can promote modularity inside DNN models during training and produce fine-grained, compact modules.
-These modules have an average size of only 8.84\% and weight overlap of 5.41\% compared to the original model, while still maintaining the original classification accuracy.
-We also compare {\approach} to the state-of-the-art mask-based modularization approach, MwT~\cite{mwt}. \approach achieves modules with 2.4x fewer weights and 3.5x less weight overlap compared to MwT. \approach also requires 29.23\% less training time compared to MwT.
+\looseness-1 We evaluate our work on three representative CNN models (VGG16~\cite{vggmodel}, ResNet18~\cite{resnetmodel} and MobileNet~\cite{mobilenetmodel}) and five widely-used datasets (SVHN~\cite{svhndataset}, CIFAR10~\cite{cifar10dataset}, CIFAR100~\cite{cifar10dataset}, and two subsets of ImageNet~\cite{deng2009imagenet}).
+Our results demonstrate that \approach promotes modularity inside these models during training and produces fine-grained, compact modules.
+These modules have an average size and weight overlap as low as 2.1\% and 1.4\%, respectively, compared to the original model, while maintaining the original classification accuracy.
+We also compare {\approach} to state-of-the-art during-training and post-training modularization approaches, MwT~\cite{mwt}, GradSplitter~\cite{gradsplitter}, and INCITE~\cite{incite}. \approach achieves modules with up to 24x fewer weights and 37x less weight overlap compared to the second-best MwT. \approach also requires 22\% less training time compared to MwT.
 Finally, in a series of module replacement experiments, \approach demonstrates an average improvement of 12.04\% in accuracy for the target class, with an average increase of 3.52\% in the accuracy of other classes.
 In contrast, the previous replacement approach, CNNSplitter~\cite{cnnsplitter}, shows a modest~0.91\% improvement for the target classes with the average accuracy increase of~1.99\% for other classes.